william-ordotype/animations/README.md

 ## Toggle Cookies Manager
-**Main Property**
+**Main Properties**

 `x-ordo-utils="cookieManagerButton"`
 This property should be assigned to the open cookie manager button

 `x-ordo-utils="cookieManagerClose"`
-This property should be assigned in any element that's going to act as a closing button
+This property should be assigned in any element that's going to act as a closing button for the cookie manager panel

+`x-ordo-utils="cookieManagerBannerClose"`
+This property should be added to the cookie banner buttons to hide the banner